-Green woodworking is a very unique form of woodworking although not a new one.
-With origins that predate modern machinery and manufactured tools the techniques go back to much earlier times.
-Beginning with woods raw from: whole trees which are still green or wet with moisture.
+Green woodworking is a very unique form of woodworking, although not a new one.
+With origins that predate modern machinery and manufactured tools, the techniques go back to much earlier times.
+The raw or green wood is moist and taken from whole trees.
 Hand tools typically, an axe and knife, can easily cut and shape the wood to make a multitude of useful objects.
-The list of objects made through out history and across cultures thought the world in this way are so numerous, that it would be impossible to list them all.
-But within this spirit…will be the focus of this 5 day class.
+The list of objects made throughout history and across cultures are so numerous, that it would be impossible to list them all.

-Today there is a growing interest in getting back to the simple roots of woodworking and this workshop is designed to give participants the foundational skills that can serve as the basic foundations of further developing technique, understanding, and the ethos of green woodworking.
+Today, there is a growing interest in getting back to the simple roots of woodworking and this workshop is designed to give participants the foundational skills that can serve as the basis of further developing technique, understanding, and the ethos of green woodworking.

-With an inspiration base rooted in the rural country woodworking traditions from Sweden and Scandinavia called slöjd, we will be mainly using only the axe and knife.
-We will focus not just the simple forms of spoons and shrink pots, but a refined aesthetic that blends a deep understanding of the nature of wood and its characteristics but also the tools and techniques used to create them.
+With an inspiration rooted in the rural country woodworking traditions from Sweden and Scandinavia called slöjd, we'll mainly use an axe and a knife.
+We'll focus not just on the simple forms of spoons and shrink pots, but a refined aesthetic that blends a deep understanding of the nature of wood and its characteristics, as well as the tools and techniques used to create them.